MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 This article explained how to create local notifications in Android.
-It described the anatomy of a notification, it explained how to use `Notification.Builder` to create notifications, how to style notifications in large icon, *Big Text*, *Image* and *Inbox* formats, how to set notification metadata settings such as priority, visibility, and category, and how to launch an activity from a notification.
+It described the anatomy of a notification, it explained how to use `NotificationCompat.Builder` to create notifications, how to style notifications in large icon, *Big Text*, *Image* and *Inbox* formats, how to set notification metadata settings such as priority, visibility, and category, and how to launch an activity from a notification.
 This